wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.7.7 =
+* [New] We've completely rewritten the portion of code that handles the date ranges in the Filter Bar.
+In order to simplify things, **we have deprecated** the `interval_direction` filter, which is now expressed by the sign in front of the interval value (positive for going forward from a given start date, and negative for going back in time).
+Please note that this change affect your existing shortcodes, if they use the aforementioned filter.
+We will update our documentation in the next few days to remove any reference to this filter, and to avoid any confusion.
+Please feel free to contact us if you have any questions or to report any issues.
+* [New] The comparison chart is now always displayed, using new criteria to determine the range to use.
+You may want to update your settings (Settings > Reports > Default Time Span > Days, and Reports > Comparison Chart) to mimic the old behavior or hide the comparison chart altogether, if you like.
+* [Update] We've reintroduced the various levels of granularity for our charts: hourly (when a single day is selected), daily (for ranges up to 120 days) and monthly.
+Also, the comparison chart is now always available, regardless of the selected time range.
+Thank you, [WebsiteOpzetten](https://wordpress.org/support/topic/char-is-not-displayed-when-the-selected-time-range-is-comprised-of-a-single-day/).
+* [Update] Tooltips across the interface have a more uniform behavior.

 = 4.7.6.1 =
 * [Fix] The new Javascript library was interfering with the dropdown menus on the WordPress Dashboard.
 Thanks to all of those who helped us troubleshoot the issue.